Roman Turmon

-Roman Turmon (March 14, 1933 – June 9, 2001) was an American professional basketball player.
+Roman "Doc" Turmon (March 14, 1933 – June 9, 2001) was an American professional basketball player.

 High school and college career

 Turmon was born on March 14, 1933, and was a native of Shady Dale, Georgia.
 He was a three-time all-state selection in basketball and football while he attended Thomaston Training School in Thomaston, Georgia.
-In 1951, Turmon became the first athlete to receive a full scholarship to Clark College (now Clark Atlanta University).
+Turmon became the first athlete to receive a full scholarship to Clark College (now Clark Atlanta University).
 He was named all-conference in basketball, football and track and field specializing in shot put while at Clark.
-Turmon led the basketball team to the Southern Intercollegiate Athletic Conference (SIAC) championship in 1954.
+Turmon led the Southern Intercollegiate Athletic Conference (SIAC) tournament in scoring as a freshman in 1951.
+He helped lead the basketball team to the Southern Intercollegiate Athletic Conference (SIAC) championship in 1954.
+His 21.9 rebounds per game is the eighth highest career total in NCAA Division II history.